-Her doctorate on the making of meaning around Dove Cottage, Grasmere, was conducted under the AHRC Landscape and Environment project, in collaboration with The Wordsworth Trust, and the departments of sociology, and English and creative writing, at Lancaster University.
-She is currently working on a monograph drawn from this, exploring the connections between Romantic legacies, contemporary creativity, ecopoetics, tourism and place.
-She co-curates a collaborative digital humanities project, investigating grave and burial cultures from multi-disciplinary perspectives at www.gravestoneproject.com.
+Her doctorate on the making of meaning around Dove Cottage, Grasmere, was conducted under the AHRC Landscape and Environment project, in collaboration with The Wordsworth Trust, and the departments of Sociology, and English and Creative Writing, at Lancaster University.
+She is currently completing a monograph expanding this research, exploring the connections between Romantic legacies, contemporary creativity, ecopoetics, tourism and place.
+She has taught English and/or Creative Writing at Queen Mary, University of London, Lancaster University, University of Cumbria, and Strathclyde University.

 She is interested in the intersections between visual and literary arts, and poetry as a thing to be stumbled over during day-to-day life, as well as writing about the body, in poetry and prose.